-Table 3.13 Central Bank of the TRNC - Publications

-Central Bank of the TRNC - Publications
+Table 3.13 Central Bank of the TRNC - Publications Central Bank of the TRNC - Publications sheet data and GDBB statistics on its website.
+Money - Banking Data gave the user the option to run dynamic queries and retrieve the necessary period's data in the Excel setting.

 Publication Name Publication Period

-2021 - IV
+2022 - IV

-2021 IV (English Version)
+2022 IV (English Version)

-2022 - I
+2023 - I

-1) Control Doub of the TDNC Overstants Dellating 2022-I (English Version)
+2023-I (English Version)

 1) Central Bank of the TRNC Quarterly Bulletins 2022 - II

-2022-II (English Version)
+2023-II (English Version)

-2022 -III
+2023 -III

-2022 III (English Version)
+2023 III (English Version)

-2) Central Bank of the TRNC Annual Report 2021 Annual Report
+2) Central Bank of the TRNC Annual Report 2022 Annual Report

-2021 Annual Report (English Version)
+2022 Annual Report (English Version)

-In order to inform the public and to provide data to those who are interested in the subject, the Bank regularly publishes money - banking, money supply, risk centre, Central Bank of the TRNC balance sheet data and GDBB statistics on its website.
-Money - Banking Data gave the user the option to run dynamic queries and retrieve the necessary period's data in the Excel setting.
+In order to inform the public and to provide data to those who are interested in the subject, the Bank regularly publishes money - banking, money supply, risk center, Central Bank of the TRNC balance